When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 - 1 x 100 Sit-ups or 2 x 50 Sit-ups

-- 1 x 100 Bodyweight squats and 2 x 20 weighted squats with dumbbell, barbell or kettlebell
+- 1 x 100 Bodyweight squats and 2 x 20 weighted squats with adjustable dumbbells, kettlebell, or one of those affordable barbells on the market.

 - 15 km run

 All these workout plans can be used as a baseline to get started with the one punch man workout routine.
-You can add to this or reduce the number of reps or sets depending on your current fitness and/or any health conditions that might prevent you from working out.
+You can add more reps to this, slowly lower the intensity or reduce the number of reps or sets depending on your current fitness and/or any health conditions that might prevent you from working out.

 Eating Done Right for the One Punch Man Workout

-Saitama’s superhero strength came from simple rules.
-He ate three meals in a day and never skipped breakfast, even if it was limited to a banana.
+Saitama’s story of gaining his most powerful superhero strength came from simple rules.
+Saitama claims he ate three meals in a day and never skipped breakfast, even if it was limited to a banana.

-But for mere mortals like you and me, the diet needs to be better suited for workout and recovery.
+But for mere mortals like you and me, the diet needs to be better suited for rigorous workout and recovery if we are to achieve the same results, or at least hit our fitness goals.

 The key is to get enough protein, carbs and fats while eating in a slight surplus.